Document retention requirements in Australia

 Education

-Schools and educational institutions must retain pupil records for the lifetime of the school or until the pupil reaches 25, whichever is later.
-Examination results are kept for 6 years.
-Safeguarding records are retained until the individual reaches 25 or for 6 years after the last contact, whichever is longer.
+Schools and educational institutions must retain student records in accordance with state and territory requirements.
+In general, student records are retained for the life of the institution or until the student reaches 25, whichever is later.
+Examination results are kept for 7 years.

-Data protection and retention: the UK GDPR balance
+Data protection and retention: the Privacy Act balance

-The Data Protection Act 2018 and UK GDPR require organisations to keep personal data only for as long as necessary for the purpose it was collected.
-This principle of storage limitation must be balanced against the statutory retention obligations described above.
+The Privacy Act 1988 and the Australian Privacy Principles (APPs) require organisations to keep personal information only for as long as necessary for the purpose it was collected.
+This principle of storage limitation (APP 11.2) must be balanced against the statutory retention obligations described above.

 Lawful basis for retention

-When a statutory obligation requires the retention of documents containing personal data, the lawful basis under UK GDPR Article 6(1)(c) (legal obligation) applies.
-This means the organisation can retain the data for the legally required period without needing consent from the data subject.
+When a statutory obligation requires the retention of documents containing personal information, the lawful basis under the Privacy Act applies.
+This means the organisation can retain the data for the legally required period.

 Practical implementation

-The Information Commissioner's Office (ICO) recommends that organisations implement a retention schedule that maps each category of personal data to its retention period and lawful basis.
-Automated deletion or anonymisation processes should trigger at the end of each retention period.
+The OAIC recommends that organisations implement a retention schedule that maps each category of personal information to its retention period and lawful basis.
+Automated deletion or de-identification processes should trigger at the end of each retention period.
 Manual processes are acceptable for smaller organisations but increase the risk of non-compliance.

 Admissibility of electronic records

-The Civil Evidence Act 1995 removed the common law rule against hearsay, meaning electronic records are admissible as evidence in civil proceedings.
-The key requirement is authenticity: the party relying on the record must be able to demonstrate that it has not been tampered with and accurately represents the original.
+The Evidence Act 1995 (Cth) and equivalent state and territory legislation provide for the admissibility of electronic records as evidence.
+The key requirement is reliability: the party relying on the record must be able to demonstrate that it was produced from a properly functioning system and accurately represents the information recorded.

 Metadata, audit trails and digital signatures all strengthen the evidential weight of electronic records.
 Organisations should ensure their document management systems maintain comprehensive audit logs showing when documents were created, modified, accessed and by whom.